-Data iSight (DiS) DiS applies to plans with certain out-of-network rates.
-MultiPlan, one of Aetna's external pricing vendors under NAP, uses the DiS patented methodology to price certain out-of-network claims, based on typical competitive charges and/or payments for a service, adjusted for the geography in which the service was provided.
+DiS applies to plans with certain out-of-network rates.
+MultiPlan, one of Aetna's external pricing vendors under NAP, uses the DiS patented methodology to price out-of-network professional claims under a certain threshold, as determined by Aetna, based on typical competitive charges and/or payments for a service, adjusted for the geography in which the service was provided.
 In the event a member receives a balance bill from a provider for an out-of-network service, patient advocacy services may be available to assist the member in certain circumstances.
 The DiS patient advocacy program gives members the ability to have an advocate from the vendor negotiate with providers on their behalf.